oysvendsen/infra/README.md

 ## Structure and Architecture

 `main.tf` contains all the resources that are desired during "normal operations".
-`empty.tf` contains no resources and is meant to "tear down" all resources on the platform.

 ## Usage
 The preferred usage method is the [OCI container image](https://opentofu.org/docs/intro/install/docker/).